turanzv/Guadaloop/README.md

 `sudo apt-get upgrade`
 `sudo apt-get install g++`

-Usage in a catkin workspace:
+Usage:
-Directories in this repository are used as a staging ground.
+Directories in this repository are to be used as a staging ground.
 Packages will be manually synchronized with those in your catkin workscpace src directory.